heaterdom/heaterdom/readme.md

 ## TODO

+- [x] More options to the cli
 - [ ] Add folders
-- [ ] Add templates with jinga or another templating engine
+- [ ] Add templates with jinga or another template engine
-- [ ] More options to the cli
 - [ ] Proper documentation

 ## License